defi-wonderland/specs/specs/interop/shared-lockbox.md

 #### `LiquidityMigrator`

-This contract is meant to be used as intermediate step for the liquidity migration.
+This contract is meant to be used as an intermediate step for the liquidity migration.
-It main purpose is to transfer the whole ETH balance from the `OptimismPortal` to the `SharedLockbox`.
+Its unique purpose is to transfer the whole ETH balance from `OptimismPortal` to `SharedLockbox`.
+This approach avoids adding extra code to the `initialize` function, which could be prone to errors in future updates.

-**Interface and properties:**
+##### **Interface and properties**

 **`migrateETH`**

-Transfers the entire ETH balance from the OptimismPortal to the SharedLockbox.
+Transfers the entire ETH balance from the `OptimismPortal` to the `SharedLockbox`.

 - It MUST transfer the whole ETH balance to the `SharedLockbox` when called.